Import Rules & Compliance

 You may be quoted a cheaper Japan side cost elsewhere but do be warned, service also varies and a few hundred dollars saved initially will seem irrelevant later on if paperwork is not handled correctly, your vehicle sits at the Port for weeks without being shipped, you get charged for unnecessary cleaning on arrival, or the vehicle is shipped to the wrong location or using a more expensive shipping service.

-Source and import a vehicle to Australia $1,100
+Source a vehicle for import to Australia $1,100

 As our service fee is the same for any vehicle it is in our interest to find you the best vehicle for the lowest price.
 After all, the better the vehicle and the lower the price, the more likely you are to use our services again and recommend others.